anujaagarwal/quote-generator-app/README.md

   - Download button to get quote.png file of that quote
   - loader, scollbar, gifs and button effects

-  # About the project structure
+  # About the folder structure

   - Client folder in the project has all the frontend coding and backend coding is in server folder.